Natural Higgs Mass from Power-Law Running

-\paragraph{Constraint on GUT} We now examine what this implies for a UV completion.
-The Standard Model must be completed at some high scale, whether by grand unification, string theory, or another framework.
-The scale $\mgut \sim 10^{16}$~GeV indicated by gauge coupling unification~\cite{Georgi:Quinn:Weinberg:1974,Langacker:Luo:1991} is representative of where such new physics is expected to appear; in $SU(5)$, the $X$~boson pole mass provides a more precise candidate for $\mgut$.
-We take $SU(5)$ grand unification~\cite{Georgi:Glashow:1974} as a concrete prototype; the specific parameters differ between UV completions, but the essential structure---an order-one boundary condition at the high scale, with the SM running below it---does not.
+\paragraph{Constraint on GUT} The scale $\mgut \sim 10^{16}$~GeV indicated by gauge coupling unification~\cite{Georgi:Quinn:Weinberg:1974,Langacker:Luo:1991} is representative of where new physics is expected to appear; in $SU(5)$, the $X$~boson pole mass provides a more precise candidate for $\mgut$.
+Below $\mgut$, only SM fields run, and the result~\eqref{eq:total_gut} uses $m_h = 125.08$~GeV as input with no GUT parameters entering.

-Below $\mgut$, only SM fields run.
-The result~\eqref{eq:total_gut} is computed within the Standard Model, using $m_h = 125$~GeV as input.
-It gives the SM side of the matching: $r \approx 0.86$, fully computed from measured parameters.
-No GUT parameters enter.

-The ratio $\Sigma_{\text{ren}}^{\text{SM}}/q^2$ grows logarithmically $\sim \log q^2$ and reaches unity near $10^{18}$~GeV (Fig.~\ref{fig:power}), providing an upper bound on the SM's domain of validity.
-This is a third, independent argument for a UV completion at the unification scale: gauge coupling unification~\cite{Georgi:Quinn:Weinberg:1974,Langacker:Luo:1991} gives $\sim 10^{16}$~GeV, the Landau pole in the $U(1)_Y$ coupling gives $\sim 10^{18}$~GeV, and the perturbativity of the scalar mass function gives $\sim 10^{18}$~GeV.
-Three unrelated quantities---gauge couplings, hypercharge running, and the Higgs mass function---independently converge on the same neighborhood.
+The ratio $\Sigma_{\text{ren}}^{\text{SM}}/q^2$ grows logarithmically $\sim \log q^2$ and reaches unity near $10^{18}$~GeV (Fig.~\ref{fig:power}), an upper bound on the SM's domain of validity set by the mass function itself.
+This is independent of, and consistent with, the standard expectation from gauge coupling unification~\cite{Georgi:Quinn:Weinberg:1974,Langacker:Luo:1991}, $\sim 10^{16}$~GeV.
+The gauge couplings and the Higgs mass function both point to new physics in the $10^{16}$--$10^{18}$~GeV window.

-Above $\mgut$, the GUT dynamics determines the Higgs doublet mass at $\mgut$.
-In $SU(5)$, the boundary condition is